cjourneay/UFO-Project/Readme.txt

 *****  Files included in the submission *******

-This Readme file
+UFO Data Scraping - 1994_2018.ipyb

-tl_2018_us_state
+* Jupityer notebook used to scrape original data
-* File folder containing shape files and associated metadata to use in generating US maps with State boundaries in the main report
+* Updated from Assignment 1 with improved progress reporting of the web scraping
-* Source - US Census Bureau
+* Generates output: UFO_observations_1994_2018.csv

 Chris_Journeay - Coursework 2 - UFO Data Report.ipynb
 * This is a Jupyter Notebook containing the primary report for this assignment